 Choose natural raw non-pasteurized vinegar is packed with nutrients.

 Vinegar closes the hair cuticles.
 By closing the cuticles, the hair slides more easily and there will be fewer tangles.

-At first, the vinegar smell may be strong but virtually disappears as the hair dries.
+At first, the vinegar smell may seem strong but the scent virtually disappears as the hair dries.

 Follow the recipe and "How to Use" instructions for Simple Herbal Detangler Tea and add...

 - 1 -2 tablespoons of apple cider vinegar

 - 1/2 tablespoon Chagrin Valley Jojoba Grapeseed Hair Oil or Argan Sunflower Hair Oil (you can also use plain sunflower oil, or for drier hair use olive oil, or you can use any oil that your hair likes!)